Trees

 Lady Betty Balfour

 One of the large flowered cultivars, with velvety, violet-blue flowers in late summer to fall.
 Deciduous.
-For a large, mature Clematis in a 2-gallon pot, $25 is an especially nice price.
-1 pot.
+Not available 2024.

 Clematis Mandshurica

 A sweetly scented small-flowered variety.
 Starry white autumn flowers on 5-6 ft vines scramble over slopes or up walls with some assistance.
 Dies back almost to the ground in winter, so mark where you plant. $10.
-15 pots.
+8 pots left.

 Montana Rubens